About Sumi-e and Joan's Artistry

 Joan Lok received a gubernatorial appointment to serve as a Commissioner of the Maryland Governor’s Commission on Asian Pacific American Affairs in 2003.
 She chaired the Business, Finance and Economic Development Committee of the Commission.
 In 2004 and 2007, Joan received two Governor’s Citations for Outstanding Community Service from the State of Maryland.
 She is listed in the reputable Marquis Who’s Who of American Women, Who's Who in Business and Finance, Who's Who in America, and Who's Who in the World, for her significant contribution to the betterment of contemporary society.

 Joan Lok holds a Master of Business Administration with honor from the Strayer University, and is a Magna Cum Laude graduate in Business Administration and Marketing of the Bernard M. Baruch College in New York.
 She also holds a degree in Hotel and Tourism Management from the Hong Kong Polytechnic University and studied at the Hong Kong School of Fine Arts.
 Joan studied Lingnan Brush Painting with Fong-Yuen Ng and Chit-Seng Lam, Portraits with Zhen Guo Tong, and Landscapes with Wan Fung Shum.
 She has also attended many workshops with great artists including Cheng-Khee Chee, Diana Kan, Lok Tok, Shozo Sato, Tesshin Sasaki, He Jun Zhuo, Carol Carter, Frank Webb, and Skip Lawrence.
-Joan Lok teaches art online www.joanlok.com, and creates artworks from her studio in Columbia, Maryland.
+Joan Lok teaches art online www.joanlok.com, and creates artworks from her studio in Central Florida.